pegesund/heysql/README.md

 ### Automaticall generated functionality

-After creating the class, you can just write this piece of code (say you have a class called HeySqlPerson with object vars forname and surname). "person" is the name of the db-table.
+After creating the class, you can just write this piece of code (say you have a class called Person with object vars forname and surname). "person" is the name of the db-table.